 The frequency response of the amplifier is shown over a range of 10 Hz to 80 kHz with a large y-axis dB range.
-Hit "1 to -1" on Y PRESET in the Axis control area. to see the frequency response in a ± 1 dB window.
+Right click on dBr and select "Set 1 kHz Level to 0 dBr".
+Hit "1 to -1" on Y PRESET in the Axis control area to see the frequency response in a ± 1 dB window.
 The amplifier is seen to be down 0.35 dB at 10 Hz and 0.1 dB at 20 Hz.
 The amplifier is down 0.04 dB at 20 kHz and 0.9 dB at 80 kHz.

 Go to the Cursors control section and add Cursor 1 by clicking on C1 and center it in the plot by clicking on Center.
 If the Cursor area is not visible on the screen and you are on a laptop without a mouse wheel, click the down arrow key to scroll the control area down.
 Similarly, if you have scrolled down and the Run/Stop area is not visible, scroll with the up arrow key.
 Ignore a warning that performance may suffer with a large FFT.
 The 128k FFT is necessary to measure the response down to 10 Hz.